paulgibbs/DJPaul-Sort-Inventory/README.md

 Press the `G` key to sort your inventory.

 ## Release History
+#### v1.0-rc-1 16/May/2015
+- New: Backpack support.
+- New: Setting to control what kind of items are sorted into your backpack.
+- New: Setting to change the keybind for the sort key (defaults to "g").
+- New: More item categories (resources, armour).
+- Fix: Misc. code improvements.

 #### v1.0-beta-3 07/May/2015
 - New: Mod option to set the maximum number of torches sorted.
 - New: Don't sort anything if the player is a ghost.